LayerRadio/Maize/README.md

 # MAIZE IS IN MAINTENANCE MODE

-Maize's repo has been archived and there were some bugs so I forked it and fixed a couple of them.
+Maize's original repo has been archived and there were some bugs so I forked it and fixed a couple of them.

 Any further development here will mostly be bug fixes.